bitsgalore/bitsgalore.github.io/_posts/2024/2024-10-30-jpeg-quality-estimation-using-simple-least-squares-matching-of-quantization-tables.md

 - 1 November 2024: added paragraph on significance of JPEG quality scale.

-[^3]: From its description I think this corresponds to the "Approximate Quantization Tables" method that is mentioned on (and used by) [Neal Krawetz's FotoForensics site](https://fotoforensics.com/tutorial.php?tt=estq) (but the site doesn't provide any details about the implementation).
+[^3]: This corresponds to the "Approximate Quantization Tables" method that is mentioned on (and used by) [Neal Krawetz's FotoForensics site](https://fotoforensics.com/tutorial.php?tt=estq) (but the site doesn't provide any details about the implementation).

 [^5]: I ran the test on a pretty low spec machine with an Intel(R) Core(TM) i5-6500 CPU @ 3.20GHz with 4 cores.